AllenDowney/EqualityWEF/HALE/data_inventory.md

    - **Countries**: 249
    - **Sex categories**: Both sexes, Female, Male
    - **Total records**: 63,070 (30,648 with sex dimension when filtered)
-   - **Status**: ✅ **Implemented** - Recommended and data download functionality added to `who_data.py`.
+   - **Status**: ⚠️ **Downloaded but removed from final model** - Data download functionality added to `who_data.py`.
 Excellent coverage with clean gender breakdowns (5,976 Male, 5,976 Female records).
 Much better data quality than `u5mr` when filtered for sex dimension.
+However, removed from final model due to very low importance (0.0558 in Life Expectancy model, not in top 10 for HALE model) and minimal impact on model performance.
+See `validation.md` section "Removing Childhood Indicator (Under-Five Mortality)" for detailed analysis.

 **Recommendation**: